 The Registrar’s Office will contact you by e-mail to remind you if documents that are required for your general application have not been received.
 You can also track the status of required documents, if you applied online, as outlined above.

 The documents required to complete your general application for admission are described for each admission category on the application for admission and, if additional documents are required for applications to specific programs, under the related notes for each related program of study listed on the application.

 Decisions regarding applications for degrees with limited or selective admission are made by the related academic units.
-These decisions are normally communicated by letter and sent by mail to the address provided on your application for admission.
+These decisions are normally communicated by email to your @mun.ca account.

 Decisions regarding general admission are normally made within several days following the receipt of all required documents (see above).
-A letter confirming your general admission or readmission status will normally be sent by the Registrar's Office within two business days after a decision is made regarding admission eligibility.
+An email confirming your general admission or readmission status will normally be sent by the Registrar's Office within two business days after a decision is made regarding admission eligibility.

 If you have applied for admission to a program with limited or selective admission, you will hear from the related academic unit directly once a decision has been made.

 Faculties or Schools with selective or limited admission normally assess applications within one month following the related application deadline.
 Each academic unit has its own method of assessing applications.
 In some cases decisions may be made as applications are completed.
 The timing of faculty or school decisions depends upon the program involved and, in some cases, the applicant’s category of admission or circumstances.
 For more details, you are advised to contact the academic unit responsible for the program you have applied to.
 See the page linked earlier in this section for further information.

 Applicants who are currently completing courses in high school or at another recognized post-secondary institution may be considered for early general admission once all documents, other than the final official transcript, have been received.
 A separate request is not required.